claromes/socialswitch/README.md

 - [MagicPattern](https://unsplash.com/@magicpattern), background image of the [promotional assets](assets)

 > [!NOTE]
-> This extension is not affiliated with Picuki, Imginn or Instagram.
+> This extension is not affiliated with Instagram, Picuki or Imginn.